yl2811-cmd/Showheel/wwwroot/story-engl.md

 | ~3031 | 521 ​​| ~800,000-1,000,000 | Anna era.
 Includes late-stage baby boom effect and a growth rate adjustment of slightly above 1.7%.

 Note: The 1.7% annual growth rate is the average over 520 years.
 In the early years (the first 100 years), due to small population effects, genetic bottlenecks, and the aftereffects of Skyfire radiation, the actual growth rate may be lower (~1.2-1.5%).
 In the later years (after 2800), with the accumulation of medical resources and the release of food production capacity, it may be higher (~1.8-2.0%).
 The table above uses the average as a rough anchor.
 Key observation: By the end of the vulnerable window in 2700, the population was only ~3,000—this explains why the great vegetation advance (2560-2800) mainly relied on the natural succession of pioneer species plus limited human guidance, rather than large-scale artificial planting.

+#### 3.4b The Evolution of Buoyancy Embedded Engineering—Why All Archeon Vehicles Are Like This

+This is the most unique engineering identity of the Archeon civilization (see §2.7c and §2.8 for details).
+It is not an aesthetic choice, but a result of historical path dependence.
+Six layers of causal chain:

+**Layer 1:** The CI era featured truly industrial-grade vehicles.
+The "Harvester No. 4," documented in *The Atwood Ledger*, was a product of 25th-century Federation industrial technology—streamlined, with a mirror-finish alloy chassis, and requiring no embedded buoyancy (it possessed genuine lightweight metal alloys and high-powered batteries).
+These machines operated on the ground, with weight management relying on materials science, not buoyancy.
+Agriculture in the CI era in the Basin Seven depended entirely on these machines.

+**Second Layer: The Collapse of Land Mechanization After the Retreat of Robots.** Between 2560 and 2650, the harvesters, transports, and bulldozers left behind by CI gradually ceased operation.
+"The wheat in Sector 7B must be harvested by hand" marked the beginning of this collapse.
+The first generation of pure Archeon farmers discovered that hand harvesting simply couldn't keep up with population growth, nor could they rebuild those streamlined machines—there was no alloy production, no precision batteries, and no robot factories.

+**Third Layer:** However, the ability to manufacture airships was preserved.
+Airships were one of the earliest complex technologies taught to humankind during the CI era (as they were essential from the beginning on the fractured terrain of Archeon).
+Numerous airship maintenance and manufacturing processes are documented in the metal plate etchings from the CI's testamentary period (~2530-2550).
+Hydrogen production, basalt fiber skeletons, fabric skins, and the creation of embedded gasbag frames—this knowledge was passed down through apprenticeships.
+In the final years before Atwood's death, the first generation of Archeon workshops was already capable of independently maintaining airships.

+**The fourth layer: When reinventing land vehicles, all they had at hand was buoyancy technology.** Between 2700 and 2900, the Archeon workshops, having mastered basalt fiber manufacturing and hydrogen bladder embedding, began attempting to address the lack of land mechanization.
+They couldn't replicate CI's alloy chassis and batteries—but they could scale down the airship's internal gasbag architecture to field equipment.
+The first generation of floating plows may have been ugly and unstable ("My grandfather said the first one his grandfather made always veered to one side because the gasbags were asymmetrically distributed"), but it was five times faster than by hand. **The engineers of the airship skeleton were also the engineers of the floating plows**—which is why these two types of devices shared a visual language.

+**The Fifth Layer:** This engineering philosophy was discovered to be agriculturally superior.
+Generations later, Archeon farmers realized that Plain Cutter and Field Loafer were not just "faster hand-cutting"—they **didn't compact the soil**.
+Archeon's terraform soil layer was only 521 years deep, and compaction by traditional heavy equipment meant generations of agricultural loss.
+Buoyancy-embedded vehicles were the only solution that could work on fragile soil without damaging it. **By Anna's time, this had transformed from "what we can do" to "what we should do"—a proven agricultural ethic.** An Archeon farmer would instinctively feel uncomfortable seeing a Federation streamlined tractor: that thing would crush the soil.

+**Sixth Layer: Aesthetic Consistency Across Scales.** When an engineering philosophy permeates all the vehicles of a civilization—from 100-meter Class V airships to 1-meter floating plows—it transforms from an engineering choice into a cultural identity.
+The Archeons don't say, "We use buoyancy engineering"—that's how they build things, just as we don't say, "We use gravity."
+When an Archeon child first draws an airship, he draws the riveted industrial shape of *Mortal Engines*, not a Zeppelin—because all the airships he sees at Frontier Airport look like that.
+The bulging, exposed gasbags **don't exist** in his visual memory.
+This is why, when Federation visitors later demonstrate their streamlined anti-gravity aircraft, the Archeons' reaction isn't "Wow, that's amazing"—it's, "How can that thing be shaped like that?
+Where's its buoyancy?"
+The vehicle languages ​​of the two civilizations are completely incompatible.

+**Narrative Use (Reveal During Federation Contact):** When Federation visitors first see the Plain Cutter floating in the Archeon farmland, they are puzzled—why would these people create such an elaborate solution just to prevent a machine from compacting the soil?
+The answer is: because their soil is the culmination of 521 years of biosphere development, and they remember what losing it would mean. **Buoyancy is not just technology—it is Archeon's ethical commitment to "lightness."** This is a moment that allows the people of Archeon to explain themselves—the Federation visitors initially thought it was a sign of technological backwardness, only to discover it was an engineering ethic they themselves had forgotten how to think.

 ### 3.5 Anna's Era (3010)